trevorbennett/GeneFight/README.md

 A genefighter is sort of like a simplied version of a pokemon.
 It has three interlinked attributes, called type, attack, and health.
 The meanings of these attributes are as follows:

 Attack - A random number between 0-100.
-Each singular attack in a round of combat is a random damage value from (0 - attack)
+Each singular attack in a round of combat is a random damage value from (1 - attack + 1)

 Health - A value given by the formula (100-attack)^2/(30+attack) * 10, which gives health a range of (0 - 3,333)